-An option may be exercised at any time during a period which shall not exceed ten years from the date of grant subject to the provisions of early termination under the Share Option Scheme.
-There is no minimum period for which an option must be held before it can be exercised under the Share Option Scheme.
-No share options were granted, exercised or cancelled by the Company under the Share Option Scheme during the year ended 31 December 2022 and there are no outstanding share options under the Share Option Scheme as at 31 December 2022.
-The total number of Shares available for issue under the Share Option Scheme as at the date of this report was 6,400,000 Shares, as adjusted by the share consolidation effective on 4 November 2022, which represented 10% of the issued share capital of the Company as at 31 December 2022.
+No share options were granted, exercised or cancelled by the Company under the Share Option Scheme during the year ended 31 December 2023 and there are no outstanding share options under the Share Option Scheme as at 31 December 2023.
+The total number of Shares available for issue under the Share Option Scheme as at the date of this report was 6,400,000 Shares. which represented 10% of the total number of the issued Shares at the date on which the Share Option Scheme adopted by an ordinary resolution of the shareholders of the Company on 30 May 2023.